-The Harrogate Fairtrade group is holding a "Coffee Day" to celebrate Fairtrade Fortnight.
-This will be on Saturday 27th February 2016 at St Peter's Church on Cambridge Street, Harrogate from 10 am until 3pm.
+The Harrogate Fairtrade group is holding a "Coffee Day".
+This will be on Saturday 13th May 2017 at St Peter's Church on Cambridge Street, Harrogate from 10 am until 3pm.
 Please call in to show your support and enjoy a high quality cup of Fairtrade coffee.

 Here are some pictures of last year's poster competition.